kgrachev96/Todo_list/README.md

-# Todo_list
+# Task_list
+"Task List".
+The application is developed using: TypeScript, React.

-To run an application: docker-compose up -d
+To run an application:
+-docker-compose up -d